Metric versus SAE (Standard) Sockets:

 Common metric lug nut sizes and the kinds of cars that use them:

 19mm Volvo, Subaru’s, Some Honda’s, Some Domestic Cars (Very common size)

 22m for many Ferrari’s

 Lugnut sockets need to have a protective soft coating.
 That way you don’t ruin your rims by scratching them with the sides of the socket.

-A lot of companies these days are making really cool lug nut socket sets that are reversible (so there are two different lug nut sockets built into the same socket).
+A lot of companies these days are making really cool reversible lug nut socket sets (so there are two different lug nut sockets built into the same socket).

 When you are searching to buy a lug nut socket set make sure it has the sizes you’ll need for the majority of cars you will be working on.
 I recommend buying the Chicago Pneumatic Lug Nut Socket Set that includes 11 sockets that meet all the most common SAE and metric lug nut sizes.